P - T

 Read moreThe Scoville heat rating of bhut jolokia, more commonly known as ghost pepper, is just over 1 million units, making it 200 times hotter than a jalapeno.
 But that didn’t stop Popeyes from creating an eye-watering breading for their scorching new crispy wings.
 Yes, these are seriously spicy wings, but they’re not so extreme as to be inedible, and the awesome flavor is guaranteed to tempt you back for more.
 Don't be scared.

-My recipe for Popeyes Ghost Pepper Wings starts by brining the wing segments in a buttermilk and pepper sauce marinade.
+My Popeyes Ghost Pepper Wings recipe starts by brining the wing segments in a buttermilk and pepper sauce marinade.
 Salt, MSG, and cayenne pepper sauce will fill the wings with flavor, and the breading, with a decent amount of ground ghost pepper in it, will bring on the sting.
 Ghost pepper has been quickly growing in popularity over the last several years, and you should have no trouble finding ground ghost pepper online.
 Even brick-and-mortar grocery stores are stocking it.

 Still, ghost pepper is crazy hot, so be careful with it.
 You may even want to use gloves when breading these wings.
 Especially if you’ll need clean fingers later for putting in a contact lens, holding a baby, or any other activity not favorable to ferociously spicy digits.